aldorlang/aldor/README.md

 ---------------------

 The directory `aldor` contains a build infrastructure based on the GNU build
 system: libtool, autoconf and automake.
-In order to use it, you will need these tools, and run the command `./autogen.sh`.
+In order to use it, you should have these tools, and run the command `./autogen.sh`.
 After that, you can set up the build with `./configure` and start it with `make`.

+Note that having the GNU build tools installed is optional.
+Instead, you use the supplied `configure` script with `--disable-maintainer-mode`.

 The build system supports parallel builds with `make -jN` where N is the number of parallel tasks (generally: number of logical CPU cores + 2).